100% Pure Organic Ceremonial-grade Cacao

 When *regularly consumed (in the correct dosage and manner for each unique individual), Cacao can support heart and brain health, boost memory, stimulate concentration and clarity, manage anxiety and depression, bring us closer to our cycles and hormonal balance, and allow us to live in a connected way not only to our body and mind, but also our heart and spirit.

-We offer online support (single once-off sessions, packages, and longer trainings) to assist you to bring this delicious and powerful superfood and plant spirit into your life.
+We offer online support (single once-off sessions, packages, trainings) to assist you to bring this powerful plant ally into your life.
+Email us info@capecacao.com for assistance.

 The lack of uniformity in each block of Cacao is a sure sign of quality.